YolfTypo3/SavCharts/Documentation/FAQ/Index.rst

-When the javascript function associated with the callback is more complex, you can also put it in a file and call that file in the callback as shown in the floowing configuration.
+When the javascript function associated with the callback is more complex, you can also put it in a file and call that file in the callback as shown in the following configuration.

 .. figure:: ../Images/FAQ/tooltipLabelCallbackByFileName.png